-Breast Reduction surgery can be performed as a day procedure.
-However, in most cases, your surgeon will prefer you stay overnight in the hospital, for both close monitoring and to ensure you have optimal pain relief.
+Breast reduction surgery can be performed as a day procedure.
+Dr Rubinstein prefers you stay overnight in the hospital, for both close monitoring and to ensure you have optimal pain relief.

 Before leaving the hospital, a pamphlet of instructions will be given to you for your recovery.
 This will also include a list of medications to be taken as well as when to take them and what they are used for.